 The tobacco product marketplace is riddled with significant anomalies.
-One of the most obvious is that the profit margins on cigarettes is much larger than on comparable consumer products.
-However, the sale of tobacco products leads to massive third-party costs.
-The costs are borne by governments, which fund the health care system, and by society at large, due to the lost productivity of citizens sick or dead due to tobacco-related diseases.
+One of the most obvious is that the profit margin on cigarettes is much larger than on comparable consumer products.
+However, the use of tobacco products leads to massive third-party costs.
+The costs are borne by taxpayers through their governments, which fund the health care system, and by society at large, due to the lost productivity of citizens who become sick or die prematurely due to tobacco-related diseases.
 This externalization of costs is perhaps the tobacco industry's greatest coup.
 Litigation provides governments and individuals an opportunity to seek compensation for these injustices.
 There are a variety of reasons why litigation should be utilized.